rattanamolkaur/technical-writing-samples/ai-documentation/ai-guardian/generative-ai-guardrails.md

 AI Guardian supports ServiceNow, third-party, and custom Guardrail Service Providers.
 The selected provider evaluates supported generative AI interactions according to the guardrail capabilities and policies provided by that service.

 Only one Guardrail Service Provider can be active at a time.
+> **Note:** The following procedure is simplified for this portfolio sample and does not represent the complete ServiceNow configuration workflow.

 ### Procedure